eloots/Pi-Akka-Cluster/docs/display/display-installation-instuctions.md

 `-n node-0` specifies the host name for the node.
 For other nodes, set it to a name of the host this card is destined for (`node-0` through `node-4`)

 Next you need to insert SD cards to PIs and start your nodes.
-It takes time for them to finish configuration and start for the first time
+It takes 4-5 min for them to finish configuration and start for the first time